 Why Projects Like This Matter

 For us at WestSide3D, it shows how 3D printing can scale up to deliver professional, large-format, functional models for companies, schools, and organizations.
-Whether it’s a hydroelectric plant, architectural model, or industrial prototype — if you can imagine it, we can print it.
+Whether it’s a hydroelectric plant, architectural model, or industrial prototype if you can imagine it, we’ll get it printed.

 Central Valley 3D Printing